 Your Digital Safety

-These quick actions give you peace of mind, so you can focus on what matters—your yoga practice and well-being.
+These quick actions may give you peace of mind, so you can focus on your your yoga practice and well-being.

-Ways You Can Keep Yourself Safe While Online
+Ways You May Keep Yourself Safe While Online

 Easy, Strong Logins